 Your child's IFSP outcomes are developed by you and the IFSP team.
-These outcomes are based on the unique needs of your child and family that are identified during the assessment process.
-Because the IFSP is an Individual Family Service Plan, it has two types of outcomes: child and family.
+These outcomes are based on the unique needs of your child and family that are identified during the assessment.
+The IFSP is an Individual Family Service Plan and has two types of outcomes: child and family.